epavlova/content-rw-elasticsearch/README.md

         --kafka-consumer-group="default-consumer-group"         Group used to read the messages from the queue ($KAFKA_CONSUMER_GROUP)
         --kafka-topic="CombinedPostPublicationEvents"           The topic to read the meassages from ($KAFKA_TOPIC) --kafka-header="kafka"                                  The header identifying the queue to read the messages from ($KAFKA_HEADER)
+        --kafka-concurrent-processing=false                     Whether the consumer uses concurrent processing for the messages ($KAFKA_CONCURRENT_PROCESSING)

 3. Test: